ftassy/Polyglot-Tech-Blog/README.md

 3. Start development: `npm run dev`
 4. Visit http://localhost:8080 to see your work-in-progress
 5. Do your things and see your changes instantly!
-6. When you’re projet is ready, deploy easily on GItHub Pages, GitLab Pages, Netlify or manually on a server.
+6. When your projet is ready, deploy easily on GitHub Pages, GitLab Pages, Netlify or manually on a server.

 ## Check the code validity